rtitz/aws-s3-backup/doc/example-backup.md

 [DRY-RUN] Would upload additional file: my-input.json to s3://my-s3-backup-bucket/backup/my-input.json
 ```

-  * ✅ Everything in 'Content' part of the my-input.json is uploaded to S3 bucket "my-s3-backup-bucket" and placed with their full paths into folder "backup" in this bucket.
+  * ✅ Everything in 'Content' part of the my-input.json is uploaded to S3 bucket "my-s3-backup-bucket" and organized into subdirectories based on the last directory name of each content path within the "backup" folder.
   * 🔄 **Smart uploads**: If you run the same backup again, existing files will be skipped automatically
   * ⏭️ **Skip existing files**: Shows `⏭️ Skipping: filename (already exists in S3)` for files that don't need re-upload
   * 🌐 **Network resilience**: Automatically retries network failures for up to 12 hours